songhongbao/blog_bak/wp-content/plugins/bulletproof-security/readme.txt

 = Security Log File Automation - Automatically Zipped, Emailed and Replaced =

 Security Log files are automatically zipped, emailed and replaced with a new blank Security Log file when the log file reaches the maximum file size setting that you choose.
 By Default BulletProof Security sets this DB option to zip, email and replace the Security Log file when it reaches 500KB.
 The Security Log file is checked once per hour with a WordPress Cron.
 The optimum recommended file size setting is 500KB.
+Email and Log file settings are located under the Email|Log Settings menu/page.

+= MScan Malware Scanner Log File Automation - Automatically Zipped, Emailed and Replaced =

+MScan Log files are automatically zipped, emailed and replaced with a new blank MScan Log file when the log file reaches the maximum file size setting that you choose.
+By Default BulletProof Security sets this DB option to zip, email and replace the MScan Log file when it reaches 500KB.
+The MScan Log file is checked once per hour with a WordPress Cron.
+The optimum recommended file size setting is 500KB.
+Email and Log file settings are located under the Email|Log Settings menu/page.

 = DB Backup Log File Automation - Automatically Zipped, Emailed and Replaced =

 DB Backup Log files are automatically zipped, emailed and replaced with a new blank DB Backup Log file when the log file reaches the maximum file size setting that you choose.
 By Default BulletProof Security sets this DB option to zip, email and replace the Security Log file when it reaches 500KB.
 The DB Backup Log file is checked once per hour with a WordPress Cron.
 The optimum recommended file size setting is 500KB.
+Email and Log file settings are located under the Email|Log Settings menu/page.

 = BulletProof Security Fast and Simple with No Manual Configuration or FTP Required =